exasol/exasol-driver-lua/doc/user_guide/user_guide.md

 #### Iterating Over All Rows

-This reads all rows using alphanumeric indices.
+This reads all rows using alphanumeric indices with `fetch(row, "a")`.

 ```lua
 -- Define reusable table for storing row data